AaryAd26/90DaysOfDevOps/2026/day-31/day-31-dockerfile.md

 ### Task 3: CMD vs ENTRYPOINT

 1. Create an image with `CMD ["echo", "hello"]` — run it, then run it with a custom command.
 What happens?
-2.

 <img width="318" height="108" alt="image" src="https://github.com/user-attachments/assets/45e31a52-4b74-425e-b1e1-e7a7083d4683" />
 <img width="556" height="61" alt="image" src="https://github.com/user-attachments/assets/f5c6d7de-d972-4d3d-bfe9-b12e667a94eb" />
 <img width="617" height="63" alt="image" src="https://github.com/user-attachments/assets/90d22ada-0209-4122-ad1e-b6505fccf051" />

-3. Create an image with `ENTRYPOINT ["echo"]` — run it, then run it with additional arguments.
+2. Create an image with `ENTRYPOINT ["echo"]` — run it, then run it with additional arguments.
 What happens?

 <img width="1167" height="293" alt="image" src="https://github.com/user-attachments/assets/5b0c0236-8e46-4ba2-ab3c-24f3d077098c" />

-4. Write in your notes: When would you use CMD vs ENTRYPOINT?
+3. Write in your notes: When would you use CMD vs ENTRYPOINT?<br></br>

    **CMD** :  In CMD we can over write a command if you pass a command at runtime, **ENTRYPOINT** : Always runs the specified command first.
 Appends any additional arguments passed at runtime.